MetroCorp Bancshares

 MetroCorp Bancshares, Inc. (MetroCorp, Nasdaq: MCBI) was an American banking corporation headquartered in Chinatown and in Greater Sharpstown in Houston, Texas.

 MetroCorp, first incorporated in 1998, was an overseas Chinese bank holding company for two overseas Chinese banks in the United States: MetroBank National Association (MetroBank, 首都银行 (首都銀行, Shǒudū Yínháng)) and Metro United Bank.
-The company is one of the few overseas Chinese banks / financial institutions that are publicly held.
-MetroBank operates banks in Greater Houston and the Dallas-Fort Worth Area in Texas.
-MetroBank has its headquarters in its parent company's offices.
+The company was one of the few overseas Chinese banks / financial institutions that were publicly held.
+MetroBank operated banks in Greater Houston and the Dallas-Fort Worth Area in Texas.
+MetroBank had its headquarters in its parent company's offices.

-As of 2007 MetroBank is one of four overseas Chinese banks with its headquarters in Houston, and it is the only Houston-based overseas Chinese bank that is publicly traded.
-The other MetroCorp subsidiary, Metro United Bank, operates in California.
+As of 2007 MetroBank was one of four overseas Chinese banks with its headquarters in Houston, and it was the only Houston-based overseas Chinese bank that is publicly traded.
+The other MetroCorp subsidiary, Metro United Bank, operated in California.
 Metro United had its headquarters in the City of Industry.

 In 2014, East West Bank acquired MetroBank for $268 million in cash and stock, and MetroBank branches were to be rebranded in 2014.